baileymooreatx/Lifestyle/Nuts.md

 * Cashews are high in carbohydrates and Omega-6 acids
 * Peanuts are often contaminated with mold and inflammatory
-* Brazil nuts are too high in selenium, so only eat one or two
+* Brazil nuts are too high in selenium, so only eat one or two per day
 * Pine nuts

 ## Healthy Options